langbot-app/Langbot-Wiki/docs/en/develop/dev-config.md

 # Development Configuration

-> This document is based on LangBot version 4.0

 LangBot is divided into frontend and backend.
 The frontend is developed using Next.js + shadcn, and the backend is developed using Quart (an asynchronous version of Flask).

 ## Backend